-2This is merely for convenience; the simplification does not affect the correctness of our scheme.
+$^{2}$ This is merely for convenience; the simplification does not affect the correctness of our scheme.

-When there is no confusion, route r and its AS path $r.as_path$ are used interchangeably.
-For convenience, we also consider a specific destination AS d; all route announcements and withdrawals are specific to the network prefixes owned by d.
-For simplicity, notation d is also used to denote the network prefixes owned by the AS d.
+When there is no confusion, route r and its AS path $r.as\path$ are used interchangeably.
+For convenience, we consider a specific destination node d; all route announcements and withdrawals are specific to the network prefixes owned by d.
+For simplicity, notation d is also used to denote the network prefixes owned by the node.
 As a consequence, a route r that can be used to reach the network prefixes owned by destination d may simply be expressed as a route to reach destination d.

-3.1 Policies and Route Selection
+A. Policies and Route Selection

 Each node only selects and propagates to neighbors a single best route to the destination, if any.
 BGP is a policy-based routing protocol in that both the selection and the propagation of best routes are guided by locally defined routing policies.
 Two distinct sets of routing policies are normally employed by a node: import policies and export policies.
 Neighbor-specific import policies are applied upon routes learned from neighbors, whereas neighbor-specific export policies are imposed on locally-selected best routes before they are propagated to the neighbors.
-Both the import routing policies and the export routing policies employed by an AS are largely determined by the relationships between the AS and its neighbors, which we will discuss in detail in the next subsection.
-In this subsection we simply assume the existence of the import and export routing policies.

-In general, import policies can affect the "desirability" of routes by modifying route attributes such as the local preference attribute local_pref (Section 3.2).
+In general, import policies can affect the "desirability" of routes by modifying route attributes.
 Let r be a route (to destination d) received at v from node u.
-We denote by $\mathbf{import}(v \leftarrow u)[\{r\}]$ the possibly modified route that has been transformed by the import policies.
+We denote by import $(v \leftarrow u)[\{r\}]$ the possibly modified route that has been transformed by the import policies.
 After the routes are passed through the import policies at node v, they are stored in v's routing table.
-The set of all such routes is denoted as $\mathbf{candidateR}(v,d)$:
+The set of all such routes is denoted as candidateR(v, d):

-$$\mathbf{candidateR}(v,d) = \{r : \mathbf{import}(v \leftarrow u)[\{r\}] \neq \{\}, r.\mathbf{prefix} = d, \forall u \in N(v)\}. \tag{1}$$
+candidateR $$(v, d) = \{ \mathbf{r} : \operatorname{import}(v \leftarrow u)[\{r\}] \neq \{ \}$$ r.prefix $= d, \forall u \in N(v) \}.$ (1)